cthl/cthl.github.io/_includes/index.md

 * Scalable implementation of numerical software
 * Fluid flow in porous media with applications to hydrocarbon recovery

-Furthermore, I am also interested in the application of software engineering techniques in scientific software.
+I am also interested in the application of software engineering techniques in scientific software.